BaptPicxDev/DataEng-teaching-pipeline/README.md

 I also want to keep track about this work and I may, over the time, improve it.
 Do not hesitate to fork the project and improce it on your own.

+## Requirements

+To follow this course, a minimum of technical skills are required.
+Understanbding and basic usage of python.

+We will use Python3.12.

 ## Aim

 How to build a data pipeline?
 What are the main concepts?

+## Mindmap

 ## Example used